On Sets of Periodic Orbit Lengths in Finitely Presented Dynamical Systems: Realization

 We will construct a graph $G$ with edge labeling $\Phi$ such that the shift on the labelled graph $\mathcal{G}=(G,\Phi)$, which we denote $X_\mathcal{G}$, has the desired LPS.
 Since sofic shifts are FP, the following result provides a converse to Theorem \ref{thm-LPSofFP-intro}.

-\begin{theorem} Suppose $S$ is a singleton or a set of the form with $F$ finite, at least one nonempty set $S_i$, and each $S_i$ cofinite.
+\begin{theorem} Suppose $S$ is a singleton or a set of the form where $F$ is finite, each $S_i$ is cofinite, and $n\geq 1$ (i.e. there is at least one cofinite $S_i$).
 Then there is an irreducible sofic shift with alphabet $\{0,1\}$ whose LPS is $S$. \end{theorem}

 \begin{proof} If $S=\{ d \}$, let $w=10^{d-1}$.
 Then the shift consisting of the orbit of $w^\infty$ is sofic (in fact of finite type), irreducible, and has LPS $S$.

 Otherwise, $S$ can be written as where $k_i$ are such that